-You are due to renew your general and/or specialist registration with the Medical Board of Australia annually by 30 September.
+You are due to renew your general and/or specialist registration or non-practising registration with the Medical Board of Australia annually by 30 September.

-Look for a reminder to renew from AHPRA as confirmation that online renewal is open.
-You will get email reminders several times during the renewal period, so use our online services to check that AHPRA has your current contact details.
+Look for an email from Ahpra announcing that online renewal is open.
+You will get email reminders several times during the renewal period, so use our online services to check that Ahpra has your current contact details.
 Check the national register to confirm your registration details.

 As a medical practitioner in Australia, you must meet Medical Board registration standards when renewing your registration.
 These registration standards include criminal history, professional indemnity insurance (PII), recency of practice and continuing professional development (CPD).
 Before making any declarations, you must read the requirements for renewal of registration carefully.
 If you hold more than one specialty registration, you must ensure that you meet the CPD requirements for each when you apply to renew registration.

 In 2020, the Medical Board relaxed requirements for CPD as a result of the COVID-19 pandemic.